-The Notre Dame Cathedral In Paris Is On Lockdown After An Attack On A Police Officer
+People Were Locked In Paris's Notre Dame Cathedral After A Cop Was Attacked With A Hammer

-French police evacuated the area outside the Notre Dame cathedral in central Paris on Tuesday after an officer was attacked.
+French police evacuated the area outside the Notre Dame cathedral in central Paris on Tuesday after an officer was attacked by a man armed with a hammer.

+The attacker lunged at an officer patrolling with two colleagues in the square outside the famed church, Interior Minister Gérard Collomb said.

+One of the police officers then quickly "neutralized" the suspect by shooting him.

 Members of the public were urged to avoid the square in front of the famed church, Paris police wrote on Twitter, noting an operation was underway.